Here’s another metric crapload of capsule reviews of movies I’ve seen recently but haven’t felt motivated to write about at any length.

 Redemption (2013) – Jason Statham is Joseph Smith (no, not that one, a different one), a disgraced Special Forces soldier turned homeless drunk turned Chinese mob enforcer in London.
 I discovered that if you surround Statham with other Brits, his accent becomes so impenetrable that I have to turn on subtitles.

 Things to Come (1936) – Based on the H.G.
 Wells novel The Shape of Things to Come from 1933, long after Wells had stopped writing actual novels in favor of fictionalized socialist agitprop.
-Trumpets lously that Golden/Silver Age trope of “If only the completely selfless and objective scientists were in charge, everything would be groovy.”
+Trumpets loudly that Golden/Silver Age trope of “If only the completely selfless and objective scientists were in charge, everything would be groovy.”
 Also just a really clumsy movie.

 The Toxic Avenger (1984) – How shameful is it that I had never seen the movie that put Troma on the (New Jersey) map?
 It’s one of the first “intentionally bad” B-movies, but not nearly as diligently transgressive as later Troma output.